-Below you'll find the most frequently used research databases in Communication.
-If your topic is multidisciplinary, however, you may need to search other databases, too.
-The library's databases are organized by subject, but ask me if you're not sure where to search.
+Below you'll find the most frequently used research databases in Communication, but ultimately your topic will determine the resources you use.
+The library's databases are organized by subject; ask me if you're not sure where to search.

-So you're overwhelmed by search results.
+Overwhelmed by search results?
 No problem!
-Use subject headings to create controlled and specific search queries.
+Use subject headings to create controlled and narrow search queries.

-Subject headings are maintained by the Library of Congress and constitute a controlled vocabulary or thesaurus that help readers find materials according to their subjects, i.e. what they're about.
-Use subject headings to create a relatively narrow population of search results according to the major subject of your study then cross-reference that body of results with additional keywords related to your topic.
+Subject headings are maintained by the Library of Congress.
+They constitute a controlled vocabulary or thesaurus that help readers find materials according to their subjects, i.e., what they're about.
+Use subject headings to create a narrow set of search results related to the major subject of your study, then search that body of results with additional keywords related to your topic.

-For example, I used LC's subject heading search to learn that the keyword is not 'anime' but 'Animated films -- Japan.'
-Now I can use this subject heading in OneSearch or in other library databases to locate all records where 'Animated films -- Japan' occurs within an item record.
+For example, I used LC's subject heading search to learn the subject heading for anime is not 'anime' but 'Animated films -- Japan.'
+Now I can use this subject heading in OneSearch or in other library databases to locate all resources concerning 'Animated films -- Japan'.